Updated: Oct 29

 May Help Relieve Nausea

-Cannabis can help relieve nausea due to how cannabis interacts with the serotonin receptors and eases nausea in those going through chemotherapy and potentially morning sickness.
-Animal studies suggest that cannabis interacts with the serotonin receptors, a hormone that influences how you feel.
+Cannabis can help relieve nausea due to how cannabis interacts with the serotonin receptors and eases nausea in those undergoing chemotherapy and potentially morning sickness.
+Animal studies suggest that cannabis interacts with the serotonin receptors, a hormone that influences feelings.
 A human study found that a combination of CBD and THC may relieve this symptom in chemotherapy patients, which has led others to believe it helps with morning sickness as well (27).

 May Help Manage Symptoms Of Lupus

-Cannabis can help manage lupus symptoms as it is said to alleviate inflammation, and lupus involves considerable inflammation.
+Cannabis can help manage lupus symptoms as it is said to alleviate inflammation, which involves considerable inflammation.